Fundamental groups of proper varieties are finitely presented: The proof

 Let us now recall a result of de Jong specialized to our setting.

 \begin{prop}[see Thm.~4.1 of \cite{deJong-alterations}] Let $X$ be a scheme that is proper over $\Spec(k)$ for an algebraically closed field $k$.
 Then there exists a proper surjective morphism (of finite presentation) $f: X' \to X$ from a smooth projective variety $X'$ over $\Spec(k)$. \end{prop} \begin{proof} Let $\nu : X^\nu \to X$ be the normalization of $X$.
-It is finite, and thus the scheme $X^\nu$ is still proper over $\Spec(k)$.
+The map $\nu$ is finite, and thus the scheme $X^\nu$ is still proper over $\Spec(k)$.

 Let then $f_1 : X' \to X^\nu$ be the alteration map of \cite[Thm.~4.1]{deJong-alterations} applied to each connected component of $X^\nu$.
-It is proper, dominant, and thus surjective.
-So $X'$ is projective over $\Spec(k)$ and regular.
-As $k$ is algebraically closed, $X'$ is smooth over $\Spec(k)$.
-Define $f = \nu \circ f_1 : X' \to X$. \end{proof} We are now ready to finish the proof of the main result. \begin{proof}[Proof of Thm.~\ref{thm:main}] Take $f : X' \to X$ as in Prop.~\ref{prop:alterations}.
+The map $f_1$ is proper, dominant, and thus surjective.
+Moreover, \emph{loc.\ cit.\ }guarantees that $X'$ is regular and projective (and not merely proper!) over $\Spec(k)$.
+Now, as $k$ is algebraically closed, $X'$ is smooth over $\Spec(k)$.
+The composition $f = \nu \circ f_1 : X' \to X$ has all the requested properties. \end{proof}

+We are now ready to finish the proof of the main result. \begin{proof}[Proof of Thm.~\ref{thm:main}] Take $f : X' \to X$ as in Prop.~\ref{prop:alterations}.
 By Thm.~\ref{thm:ESS-main} and Prop.~\ref{prop:proper-effective-descent} the map $f$ satisfies the assumptions for Prop.~\ref{prop:fin-gen-pres-descent}\ref{prop:pt:fin-gen-descent}.
 This shows that $\piet(X)$ is finitely generated, for any scheme $X$ that is proper over $\Spec(k)$.
 In fact, finite generation was already proven in \cite[Exp.~X, Thm.~2.9]{SGA1}, and we included the argument here for the convenience of the reader.

 We are going to apply finite generation to the connected components of $X'' = X' \times_X X'$, which are connected proper schemes over $\Spec(k)$.
 Indeed, using Thm.~\ref{thm:ESS-main} (this time crucially!) and Prop.~\ref{prop:proper-effective-descent} again, the map $f$ now satisfies the assumptions of Prop.~\ref{prop:fin-gen-pres-descent}\ref{prop:pt:fin-pres-descent}.
 This shows that $\piet(X)$ is finitely presented. \end{proof}